|

 walk, jog, swim, dance…..or just about anything you enjoy that will get

-you moving.
+you moving

-Diabetes – When to Exercise
+When to Exercise

-Before you start any exercise routine, first discuss it with your
+routines, first discuss it with your

-doctor to ensure you select a workout that’s right for you and your
+You want to ensure you select a workout that’s right for you and your

-situation.
 You should have a set routine where you exercise

 medication at the same time each day.